Case Study: Social Media Campaign by Verve Search

 The tweets have shown up to several thousands of Twitter followers.
 The hashtag related to the winning entry had a reach of 69,700 accounts, all likely to be to a certain extent related to the advertising industry.

 Taxi Advertising has generated interest from some of the top advertisers in the sector, receiving service enquiries from an expanded array of potential clients who took part into the competition.
 The company has also acquired valuable links to high ranking websites.

 At Verve Search we think that Social Media is a great tool to help reach and connect with thousands of people at once.
-But we don’t just ‘do’ social media, we work hard at achieving realistic goals and objectives for our clients by using well thoughout campaigns that really add value to what are clients are trying to achieve.
-Hopefully this campaign has given you some insight into our view of what social media can do and how best to utialise the technology that is available.
+But we don’t just ‘do’ social media, we work hard at achieving realistic goals and objectives for our clients by using well throughout campaigns that really add value to what are clients are trying to achieve.
+Hopefully this campaign has given you some insight into our view of what social media can do and how best to utilise the technology that is available.